rajatsingla/JSON-table-editor/README.md

 2. Attach formatting to each cell like bold, right align, Italic etc.
 3. Initialize with JSON table data.
 4. Subscribe to content change callback.
-5. Keyboard shortcuts up, down keys, tab, reverse tab.
+5. Keyboard shortcuts up, down, left, right keys, tab, reverse tab.

 **USE CASE-** Just to attach formatting information to each cell and content of each cell.
 Then you can use this JSON data to show table anywhere be it web, andriod, ios, shell etc.